 The Lake Ontario Crossing is Canada’s first and only open-water distance race for SUP and prone paddlers.
 The 32 mile, point-to-point course matches the standard established by the Molokai-to-Oahu crossing in Hawaii and the Catalina Classic in California.
 Open to SUP, prone, OC and surfski.
 Solo and relay teams.

-2016 RESULTS AND RECAP: The inaugural Lake Ontario Crossing Paddleboard Race hosted a small but gritty field of paddlers, who toughed it out through a weekend of unstable weather. [more…]
+2016 RESULTS AND RECAP: The inaugural Lake Ontario Crossing Paddleboard Race hosted a determined field of paddlers, who toughed it out through a weekend of unstable weather. [more…]

-COURSE INFORMATION ANNOUNCED: The Lake Ontario Crossing will be run on one of three possible courses, depending on expected conditions.
-While priority will be set to run the race on the “traditional” route, the unpredictable nature of the conditions requires alternates to improve the odds of a safe, enjoyable, and still-challenging event [more…]
+COURSE INFORMATION ANNOUNCED: While priority will be set to run a full 32-mile crossing, the unpredictable nature of the conditions requires alternates to improve the odds of a safe, enjoyable, and still-challenging event [more…]

 2015 CROSSING RECAP: Twenty-fifteen marked the second year paddling across Lake Ontario, and conditions proved to be very exciting, and more challenging than in 2014. [more…]